utksrivastva/utksrivastva/README.md

 ## About Me

-- 🔭 I’m currently working as a Lead Engineer at Deloitte's Strategy & Analytics Team.
+- 🔭 I’m currently working as a Lead Frontend Engineer at Deloitte's Strategy & Analytics Team.

 - 🌱 I’m trying to master Angular, React, and TypeScript.